MariyaSpasova-Git/story-spoiler-qa-project/manual/use-cases/use-cases-user-profile-management.md

 System must prevent invalid data submission during profile edits.

 ### Preconditions
-- User is on the Edit Profile Info page.
+- User is on Edit Profile Info page.

 ### Main Flow
-1. Leave required fields blank or enter invalid data.
+1. User leaves required fields blank or enters invalid data.
-2. Click “ADD.”
+2. User clicks "ADD" button.

 ### Expected Outcome
 System prevents user from editing their profile.
 Appropriate error messages are displayed for each incorrect field, indicating the specific rule that has been violated.